abhriyaroy/MovieD/README.md

   <img height="600" src="resources/portrait.gif">
 </p>

+## Things to Look Out For

+The main features illustrated in this project are :-

+- MVVM Architecture
+- How a ViewModel can survive configuration changes
+- Dependency Injection using KOIN
+- How LiveData works
+- Simple Navigation component
+- Advanced Navigation component (Shared element transition)
+- Coroutines basic

 ## Installation
 To successfully run this project, you would need an `API key` which you can easily get from [here](https://www.themoviedb.org/login).
 Once you have obtained the `API key` please create a file named `ApiKey.kt` at the path :-
      <br> <br> `/app/src/main/java/com/zebrostudio/movied/utils/ApiKey.kt`<br><br>